shumy-tools/tat-adr/README.md

 ```

 ## Usage
-This project is a tool to measure running times of the proposed P-ID scheme.
-The tool accepts parameters to setup the number of parties (n) and the threshold value (t).
+This project is a tool to measure running times of the proposed TAT-ADR scheme.
+The tool accepts parameters to setup the threshold value (t) and number of runs (r).

 ```
 Simulations for TAT-ADR 1.0